networktocode/diffsync/docs/source/core_engine/01-flags.md

 ## Working with flags

 Flags are stored in binary format.
-In binary format, each bit of a variable represents 1 flag which allow us to have up to 64 flags stored in a single variable.
+In binary format, each bit of a variable represents 1 flag which allow us to have up to many flags stored in a single variable.
 Using binary flags provides more flexibility to add support for more flags in the future without redefining the current interfaces and the current DiffSync API.

 ### Enable a flag (Bitwise OR)